 sPlot – The Global Vegetation Database

-sPlot is the largest repository for plant community data in the world, containing almost 2 million records with full lists of plant species co-occurring in small areas (plots).
+sPlot is the largest repository for plant community data in the world, containing more than 2.5 million records with full lists of plant species co-occurring in small areas (plots).
 The facility was first established as a working group funded by sDiv, then assumed as an iDiv research platform.
 By integrating national and continental vegetation databases, sPlot aims at understanding global patterns in plant diversity across facets, biomes and scales.

 Research focus